Oshoala stars as Barcelona set new record

 "It's why we can celebrate now but start again in the next game with the same mentality and focus to achieve success." she said.

-Since opening the campaign with two goals against Benfica in the Women's Champions League in October, Oshoala now has 13 for Barcelona who sit at the top of the Spanish Primera División with 45 points, The lead second in the table Levante by seven point and are eight ahead of rivals Real Madrid.
+Since opening the campaign with two goals against Benfica in the Women's Champions League in October, Oshoala now has 13 for Barcelona who sit at the top of the Spanish Primera División with 45 points, They lead second-placed Levante by seven point and are eight ahead of rivals Real Madrid.

 Africa's most decorated women's footballer, Oshoala battled injury setbacks last season and was then ruled out of the Women's Africa Cup of Nations in July after damaging knee ligaments in Nigeria's opening game.